Temperament

 Training Approach for Assertive or Aggressive Dogs:

-When dealing with an assertive or aggressive dog, it’s important to approach training with patience and consistency.
+The training experts at Dog Academy advise that when dealing with an assertive or aggressive dog, it’s important to approach training with patience and consistency.
 Focus on positive reinforcement techniques and reward good behavior while discouraging unwanted actions.

 Here are some key steps to consider: